 Best Time To Fertilize Tickseed

 If you want more or larger flowers from your tickseed plant, you should use fertilizer during early springtime.
 Fertilize lightly and do so only once per year, always during early spring.
-The reason is that if you fertilize later in the year, for example, around wintertime, the plant is not actively growing and will not benefit from added nutrition.
+This is when the plant most needs nutrients; fertilizing later may prevent the new growth from hardening off sufficiently before winter.

 Best Fertilizer For Tickseed